Pathfinder 2e - The Ratfolk Handbook

 - : Darkvision!

-- : Unless you're a spellcaster like a wizard, you're likely to need a weapon in your hands at any point that a 5-foot difference in speed would matter, so it's hard to
+- : Unless you're a spellcaster like a wizard, you're likely to need a weapon in your hands at any point that a 5-foot difference in speed would matter, so it's hard to justify this.

 - : Imprecise scent is fantastic.
 Arguably better than Darkvision.